drunkard/ceph-readable-doc/html/_sources/cephadm/services/mon.rst.txt

 Designating a Particular Subnet for Monitors
 --------------------------------------------

-To designate a particular IP subnet for use by ceph monitor daemons, use a command of the following form, including the subnet's address in `CIDR`_ format (e.g., ``10.1.2.0/24``):
+To designate a particular IP subnet for use by Ceph monitor daemons, use a command of the following form, including the subnet's address in `CIDR`_ format (e.g., ``10.1.2.0/24``):